aradhya0530/Google-Data-Analytics-Capstone-Projects/README.md

 In order to increase profits and entice casual users to switch to annual membership subscriptions, the bike-sharing firm Cyclistic is first looking for usage patterns between the membership kinds of its consumers.
 The specifics of this analytical report are available in this .

-## Bellabeat: How  a wellness company play it smart?
+## Bellabeat: How can a wellness company play it smart?

 A wellness startup called Bellabeat is looking for fitness tracker usage trends in order to enhance the features it offers and significantly improve the fitness situations of its consumers.
 The specifics of this analytical report are available in this.